awsdocs/amazon-ec2-user-guide/doc_source/efa-start-nccl-base.md

 # Use a base AMI<a name="efa-start-nccl-base"></a>

-The following steps help you to get started using one of the [supported base AMIs](efa.md#efa-amis)\.
+The following steps help you to get started with Elastic Fabric Adapter using one of the [supported base AMIs](efa.md#efa-amis)\.

 **Note**
 Only the `p3dn.24xlarge` and `p4d.24xlarge` instance types are supported\.
+Only Amazon Linux 2, RHEL 7/8, CentOS 7/8, and Ubuntu 18\.04 base AMIs are supported\.

 **Topics**
 + [Step 1: Prepare an EFA\-enabled security group](#nccl-start-base-setup)